StreisandEffect/streisand/documentation/testing.md

    `streisand-host` and `streisand-client` virtual machines with:

        `vagrant up`
-4. If you have already created the virtual machines and wish to re-run the Streisand playbooks then re-provision the virtual machines with:
+4. To re-run the Streisand playbooks, the virtual machines can be re-provisioned
+   with:

        `vagrant up --provision`